mrzack99s/aodv-implementation/README.md

 # aodv-implementation
-This project uses WANET to apply communication between mobile nodes that are constantly changing.
+This project uses VANET to apply communication between mobile nodes that are constantly changing.
 Due to the ongoing changes, Ad hoc On-Demand Distance Vector (AODV) Routing must be used to manage the communication path between Node as follows: The previous statement was the reason why this project was started.

 >	© Copyright 2020 Chatdanai Phakaket. <br>
 >	Author Chatdanai Phakaket <br>